Shinobi881/EC2-bare-bones/EC2_INTRO.md

   - This should be kept in a safe place
   - Can be shared with others but there are better methods to allow others access which we won't cover here

+- **Ubuntu**
+  - This is the Linux version OS that we'll launch our instances as
+  - The specific version will `Ubuntu Server 18.04 LTS (HVM)` which is in "Long Term Support"

+- **SSH** - [SSH Documentation][ssh-connection]
+  - Stands for "Secure Shell"
+  - This is a networking protocol for making secure connections to remote, shell instances

+- **SCP** - [SCP Documentation][scp-connection]
+  - Stands for "Secure Copy Protocol"
+  - This is a sub-protocol of `ssh` used to securely copy files and folders to remote instances

 ---

 ### **What is this all about?**